Priyanka Chopra Gets Her Pout On While Flashing That Amazing Engagement Ring From Nick Jonas

 — People (@people) August 15, 2018

-Now that the the world has officially witnessed the gorgeous diamond, it’s time for the Jonas family to meet Nick’s future in-laws.
+Now that the world has officially witnessed the gorgeous diamond, it’s time for the Jonas family to meet Nick’s future in-laws.
 Us Weekly indicated that they are traveling to India to meet Priyanka’s family.
 Her 25-year-old fiance has already been to her native country in June to meet her mother for the first time.

 The lovebirds are very private about their relationship.
-Chopra had mentioned at the interactive session at Dehli’s Taj Palace Hotel Dhaula Kuan recently that some parts of her life are to remain private.
+Chopra had mentioned at the interactive session at Delhi’s Taj Palace Hotel Dhaula Kuan recently that some parts of her life are to remain private.
 That includes her love life as well.

 “My entire life—my personal life—is not for public consumption.
 Ninety percent of my life is for public consumption, but 10 percent is for me.
 I’m a girl.
 I have the right to keep that to myself.
 My family, my friendships and my relationships are things I don’t think I need to defend or explain to anyone.”

-Nick Jonas seems to know exactly what he wants for his future after proposing only two months of dating the actress.
+Nick Jonas seems to know exactly what he wants for his future after proposing after only two months of dating the actress.
 The wedding could happen just as fast.